YushuaiJi/UnIS/README.md

 # AutoIS
-Java code for paper "A Learned Framework for Fast Indexing and Queries over Multi-Dimensional Data"
+Java code for paper "A Learned Framework for Fast Indexing and Queries over Multi-Dimensional Data".
 ## Introduction

 This repo holds the source code and scripts for reproducing the key experiments of our paper: A Learned Framework for Fast Indexing and Queries over Multi-Dimensional Data.

 ## Datasets

-All dataset are contained in our repo and the path is:AutoIS/src/test/java/Dataset
+All dataset are contained in our repo and the path is:AutoIS/src/test/java/Dataset.

 T-drive        https://dl.acm.org/doi/10.1145/1869790.1869807